-Already the most commonly used drug in the US, marijuana conjures a myriad of images in popular culture, ranging from flower children holding hands to couch potatoes watching television until 4 a.m.
-Whatever its truth is for the individual, it is here to stay and each person needs to understand how marijuana affects their brain and body.
-As marijuana becomes more widely available for both medicinal and recreational use, it’s likely that more people will be turning to it as a way to numb their pain or use it to amplify joy.
-But as with any other substance, use can easily turn into physical and psychological dependence.
-If you’re wondering whether or not marijuana may be negatively interfering with you living your fullest life or with a loved one’s flourishing, it may be time to pause and consider if a cannabis treatment program might be a good fit.
+Already the most commonly used drug in the US, marijuana, also known as cannabis, conjures a myriad of images in popular culture, ranging from flower children holding hands to couch potatoes watching television all night.
+Whatever its truth is for the individual, it is here to stay, and each person needs to understand how marijuana affects their brain and body.
+As cannabis becomes more widely available for both medicinal and recreational use, more people will likely be turning to it as a way to numb their pain or use it to amplify joy.
+But as with any other substance, use can quickly turn into physical and psychological dependence.
+If you’re wondering whether or not cannabis may be negatively interfering with you living your best life or with a loved one’s flourishing, it may be time to pause and consider if a marijuana addiction treatment program might be the right fit.

-Although we’ve seen a fair amount of mixed messaging around cannabis, it has exhibited some medicinal positive benefits for people with glaucoma, chronic pain, inflammatory processes, multiple sclerosis, and epilepsy.
-It also helps to reduce nausea and increase appetite, enhancing the quality of life for people undergoing chemotherapy or experiencing complications of HIV.
-But if the effects were only positive, people would have no need to seek a cannabis treatment program or similar intervention to help end their dependency on it.
+Although we’ve seen a fair amount of mixed messaging around cannabis, it has exhibited some positive medicinal benefits for people with glaucoma, chronic pain, inflammatory processes, multiple sclerosis, and epilepsy.
+It also helps reduce nausea and increase appetite, enhancing the quality of life for people undergoing chemotherapy or experiencing complications of HIV.
+But if the effects were only positive, people would not need to seek a cannabis treatment program or similar intervention to help end their dependency on it.

-True Life Center has a co-occurring IOP and PHP which is a cannabis treatment program that helps you identify the root cause of self-medicating and teaches you how to develop healthier and more sustainable skills and practices of emotional regulation.
-We offer a unique Neurobiological Integration, an integrated and collaborative approach that aims to identify the root etiology of illness, and gets results by using the synergistic combination of:
+True Life Center has a co-occurring IOP and PHP, which is a cannabis addiction treatment program that helps you identify the root cause of self-medicating and teaches you how to develop healthier and more sustainable skills and practices of emotional regulation.
+We offer a unique neurobiological integration, an integrated and collaborative approach that aims to identify the root etiology of illness.
+Neurobiological integration gets results by using the synergistic combination of:

-- Individual psychotherapy with DBT, CBT and/or psychodynamic approach
+- Individual psychotherapy with DBT, CBT, and a psychodynamic approach

 - Specialized psychiatric treatment